Mauni Baba Cave Ashram: Tracing the Path of Kriya Yoga Rishikesh

 The two Sadhus reside in the Ashram near the cave.
 The primary Sadhu, Jatadhari Baba, is a Himalayan ascetic who practices severe austerity and remains detached from the mainstream.
 Jatadhari Baba follows Shaivism, a sect of Shiva, and has long hair that extends up to his feet.
 The other resident is a disciple of Babaji who takes care of the Ashram.

-Suggested Read –Vashistha Cave – A Secret cave in Rishikesh
+Suggested Read –Vashistha Cave – A legendary cave famous for meditation retreat in Rishikesh

 Cave Structure

-• The cave is a one-of-a-kind dome-shaped structure built using large rocks, nestled beside a stream flowing through the Himalayan Mountains.
+- The cave is a one-of-a-kind dome-shaped structure built using large rocks.
+The cave lies beside a stream flowing through the Himalayan Mountains.
 Tall trees surround it, adding to the natural beauty.

-• To enter, visitors must bend at a 90-degree angle to pass through a small door.
-Inside, the space is quite limited, with only enough room for a fire altar used for performing rituals and rites (Yajana).
+- To enter, visitors must bend at a 90-degree angle to pass through a small door.
+The space is quite small inside and enough room only for a fire altar for performing fire rituals (Yajana).

 Here is a list of things to do around Mauni Baba Cave in Rishikesh: